basho/riak_kv/docs/SecondaryIndexQueries.md

 Date of Birth range - which can be open-ended;

-Given Name - optionally provided - normailised and phonetically matched;
+Given Name - optionally provided - normalised and phonetically matched;

 Current Address - approximate matches supported.